An Open Letter to Congress on “New” National Parks

-Update December 21, 2020, a year has passed since White Sands became a National Park.
+Update December 21, 2020: A year has passed since White Sands became a National Park.
 In the next couple of days, we will be getting National Park #63.
-Yet again, I should be excited but I’m not.
+Yet again, I should be excited, but I’m not.
 This year, it’s a combination of frustration and dread.
-I want to be excited but unlike our politicians, I’m not blind.
-I see the repairs that the parks need and while I am happy Congress finally decided to pass the Great American Outdoors Act.
+I want to be excited, but unlike our politicians, I’m not blind.
+I see the repairs the parks need, and while I am happy that Congress finally passed the Great American Outdoors Act.
 Good job, it only took you 30 years to pass the damn thing.
-Wonder how long it will take to get the rest of the deferred maintenance funded along with some money to improve the infrastructure in the existing parks to better handle the crowds.
+Wonder how long it will take to fund the rest of the deferred maintenance, along with money to improve the infrastructure in the existing parks to better handle crowds.
 But I guess I should be thankful for a new national park.
 So here’s your sarcastic pat on the back for a job well done.

 Dear Members of Congress,

-Congress saw fit to pass the 738 BILLION DOLLAR National Defense Authorization Act that in part elevated White Sand National Monument to National Park status but couldn’t be bothered to include 3.1 million dollars to cover the current deferred maintenance in White Sands.
+Congress saw fit to pass the 738 BILLION DOLLAR National Defense Authorization Act that, in part, elevated White Sands National Monument to National Park status, but couldn’t be bothered to include 3.1 million dollars to cover the current deferred maintenance in White Sands.

-I really wish I could celebrate a new National Park but I can’t.
-Because I refuse to bury my head in the proverbial sand and ignore the issue facing our national parks.
+I really wish I could celebrate the creation of a new National Park, but I can’t.
+I refuse to bury my head in the proverbial sand and ignore the issue facing our national parks.

-White Sands is going to be yet another park that is going to see a huge increase in tourism, without the infrastructure to handle it.
+White Sands is going to be yet another park that sees a huge increase in tourism without the infrastructure to handle it.
 If Indiana Dunes is any example, is White Sands ready for 30% more visitors?
 Can it handle an extra 180,000 visitors a year?
 Does it have parking for that many additional visitors?
 Does it have the staffing to patrol and manage the extra crowds?
 Do the bathrooms have the capacity to handle that increase?

-You, the members of Congress, don’t appear to be asking these questions, but I can guarantee National Park Service is.
-They are looking at their budget and staffing and thinking about how to cover the increased needs of White Sands while minimizing service cuts in the other NPS units in the region.
+You, the members of Congress, don’t appear to be asking these questions, but I can guarantee the National Park Service is.
+They are reviewing their budget and staffing and considering how to cover White Sands’ increased needs while minimizing service cuts in the other NPS units in the region.

 I’m tired and frustrated that members of Congress are perfectly willing to give lip service to protecting and funding our parks.
 But they can’t be bothered to take REAL action to ensure our parks are properly maintained and protected.
 In February 2019, 30 members of the Senate were happy to co-sponsor a token bill (Restore Our Parks Act) about park funding.
 But nothing has happened beyond the nice public announcement that the bill has been introduced.